-Fixed rate loans are repayable by one of three methods
+Fixed rate loans are repayable by one of three methods:

-- (i) Maturity: half-yearly payments of interest only with a single repayment of principal at the end of the term. - (ii) EIP (Equal Instalments of Principal): equal half-yearly instalments of principal together with interest on the balance outstanding at the time - (iii) Annuity or ER (Equal Repayments) fixed half-yearly payments to include principal and interest.
+(i) Maturity: half-yearly payments of interest only, with a single repayment of principal at the end of the term.

+(ii) EIP (Equal Instalments of Principal): equal half-yearly instalments of principal together with interest on the balance putstanding at the time.

+(iii) Annuity or ER (For Repayments): fixed half-yearly payments to include principal and interest.

-Repayments are at half-yearly intervals, with an initial broken period as necessary.
+Repayments an alf-yearly intervals, with an initial broken period as necessary.